Marc-Harony/Marc-Harony/README.md

 ## Hobbies

-- I've spent more than 5,000 hours playing Minecraft 🎮
+- Minecraft enjoyer 🎮
-- I'm a big fan of video games, including Terraria 🗡️, No Man's Sky 🚀, Valheim 🪓, DOOM ╾━╤デ╦︻ and Factorio 🏭
+- I'm a huge fan of video games, including Terraria 🗡️, No Man's Sky 🚀, Valheim 🪓, DOOM ╾━╤デ╦︻ and Factorio 🏭
 - Fan of Deathcode

 ## Education